Glossary

 Grain

 The size and arrangement of the cells of the living tree.
 Woods fall into three groups: Fine grained (Birch, Cherry, Maple, etc.), medium grained (Walnut, Mahogany, etc.), and coarse grained (Oak, etc.).
-Coarser grained woods can usually be cut to develop a more conspicuous pattern.
+Coarser grained woods can usually be cut to develop a more prominent pattern.

-Green
+Green Lumber

 Unseasoned; not dry.
 Lumber with a moisture content of 19% or more.